Boomers leave generation's imprint on the U.S. landscape

 Now in their retirement years, boomers are putting their final stamp on the landscape even further out of town in age-restricted communities epitomized by The Villages, a massive master-planned retirement development in Florida.

-At 34 square miles (88 square kilometers) and still expanding, The Villages is already bigger than Manhattan and approaching the size of central Paris, which is 40 square miles.
+At 34 square miles (88 square kilometres) and still expanding, The Villages is already bigger than Manhattan and approaching the size of central Paris, which is 40 square miles.

 Though the expansive tract housing might look and feel like home to suburban retirees, a bird's eye view shows something else.
 The Villages is a self-contained exurb, a housing island sprung like an exotic fruit from rural central Florida, untethered to a city or anything else that came before it.